 You have probably guessed by the fact that this film has been released that Alex does not die, however this doesn’t mean you won’t be on the edge of your seat with sweaty palms as he ascends the largest granite face in Yosemite National Park.

 In Free Solo, you see Alex on the rock face but also on the ground with his teammates, friends and girlfriend, whilst also at times being alone, contemplating what’s ahead of him.
 The film really completes a full picture of what is required to achieve such excellence.
 Alex is truly one of a kind, with a very relaxed and easy going nature on the outside, but a very calculated and assured coolness on the inside.
-He inspires a lifestyle of freedom, honesty and ambition, and succeeding in this challenge places his story in the annals of human achievement.
+He inspires a lifestyle of freedom, honesty and ambition.
+Succeeding in this challenge places his story in the annals of human achievement.

 The film has received numerous accolades, including winning Best Documentary at the 91st Academy Awards.
 A must watch that perfectly displays the ultimate capabilities of human kind and nature alike.